To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Polyurethane Waterproofing for Plywood

-Using a polyurethane varnish or sealer is another effective way to make a plywood subfloor waterproof.
+Using polyurethane is another effective way to make a plywood subfloor waterproof.

-You can apply these sealers using either a brush or a sprayer.
+You can apply this sealer using either a brush or a sprayer.

 It's worth noting that oil-based polyurethanes are generally more durable and provide better protection than water-based ones.